explorer495/mkdocs-test/docs/products/ex-commandstation/exrail/cookbooks/route-button-control.md

 ## Two separate routes example

-This example has two "routes" to control lights, but only one of them will be visible at a time.
+This example has two "routes" to control lights, but only one of them will be visible at a time so we dont need a flag.
 Each route will have the default "Set" button.

 ```cpp